osaveleva/OlgaSaveleva/README.md

 3. gitignore file was created and commit to git.
 IDEA specific files were added to the file.
 4. HW2: files were updated based on HW1 changes.
 5. HW3: files were updated based on HW1 changes.
 To find items in left-hand menu xpath search by text was used.
 For text under 4 images css and for loop were used.

+**HW1 updates 27.05.2019**
+Loops for searching items in left-hand section and for text under 4 images were updated

+**HW3 updates for 28.05.2019**
+1. One method was created for each step 6,7,8
+2. Instead of working with PO elements directly methods are used
+3. Config.properties file and enums were added to remove all hardcoded values in test